IVI98/Project-USP/README.md

 # Project-USP
 Hotel task
-By Ivan Ivanov and Cvetelin Dimitrov
+By Ivan Ivanov and Tsvetelin Dimitrov